fakeshadow/shin-hentai/README.md

 4. the compiled binary is in `target/relase/` directory with the name `shin-hentai`.

 ## Control:
-- drag and drop zip file to start viewing.
+- drag and drop zip file or folder to start viewing.
 - `w` and `s` key for previous and next page.
 - Mouse scroll can be used for navigate between page too.